-I find Respondent, by failing to respond, waived its right to a hearing.
+I find Respondent waived its right to a hearing.

-XI.
+XII.
 IMPACT OF RESPONDENT'S DEFAULT

-When a Respondent defaults by failing to answer the complaint, or respond to a OSC, an ALJ must assume as true all factual allegations in the complaint and issue an initial decision within thirty (30) days of the answer's due date, imposing "the maximum amount of penalties provided for by law for the violations alleged" or "the amount asked for in the complaint, whichever is smaller" if "liability under the relevant statute" is established (21 C.F.R. § 17.11(a)(1) and (2)).
-But see 21 C.F.R. § 17.45 (initial decision must state the "appropriate penalty" and take into account aggravating and mitigating circumstances).
+When a Respondent defaults by failing to answer the complaint or respond to an

+Order to Show Cause, an ALJ must assume as true all factual allegations in the complaint and issue an initial decision within 30 days of the answer's due date, imposing "the maximum amount of penalties provided for by law for the violations alleged" or "the amount asked for in the complaint, whichever is smaller" if "liability under the relevant statute" is established.
+21 C.F.R. § 17.11(a)(1), (a)(2); but see 21 C.F.R. § 17.45 (initial decision must state the "appropriate penalty" and take into account aggravating and mitigating circumstances).